My intention with this article is to give you a fact-based explanation of the issue with a solution using available

 People should not rebuild in areas that are below sea level.
 Besides that, the government should not allow homes in those areas once they are wiped out by storm flooding.

 Some new homeowners are clueless.
-They purchase property that were once damaged by storms.
+They purchase properties that were once damaged by storms.
 They end up dealing with the same catastrophes because they didn't know the situation when they moved in.1

 After Hurricane Katrina caused so much flooding damage in Gulfport, Mississippi, and New Orleans, Louisiana, in 2005, people decided to rebuild anyway.

 Homeowners also rebuilt in the low-lying areas of Austin, Texas, after Hurricane Jose struck in 2017.

 This situation repeats after every major storm at a high cost to taxpayers for rebuilding in flood zones.
-On September 6th, 2019, Bernie Sanders said if elected as president, he will not provide relief funds to victims rebuilding in disaster-prone areas.
+On September 6th, 2019, Bernie Sanders said that he would not provide relief funds to victims rebuilding in disaster-prone areas if elected as president.

 The Advantages of Relocating People From Flood Plains

 It's pointless throwing money into rebuilding in areas where the newly built homes have a good chance of being destroyed again.
 It’s an ongoing waste of resources.